yavar29/GenAI_Projects/OpenAI_Agents_SDK/deep_research_pro/README.md

 15. **User-Guided Query Planning**: Implemented query review and editing interface with Dataframe support, query extraction from multiple formats (list of strings, list of lists, pandas DataFrame), query normalization and validation, and approval/skip workflows for user control.

-16. **Export Functionality**: Built Markdown export with full citations and references, HTML export with styled citations, file download capabilities, and proper formatting preservation for both formats.
+16. **Export Functionality**: Built Markdown, HTML, and PDF export with full citations and references, plain clickable citations (no background highlighting), collapsible References section, and proper formatting preservation for all formats.

 17. **Error Handling and Resilience**: Implemented comprehensive exception handling throughout the pipeline, safe async execution wrappers with error recovery, graceful degradation for failed operations, and detailed error logging with traceback information.